Zakat on Gold and Silver Jewellery

 Gold and silver in whichever form they are in (jewellery, coins, or ingots etc.) are all subject to Zakat.

-If you own personal items made from a mixture of metals, then the gold/silver is liable to Zakat if the gold/silver content can be distinguished and ascertained.
+If you own personal items made from a mixture of metals, then the gold/silver content is liable to Zakat in the mixed metal.

 Some scholars are of the opinion that mixed metals are only liable to Zakat if half or more of the metal is gold or silver.

-How much gold/silver do you have to own before Zakat is payable?
+How much gold or silver do you have to own before Zakat is payable?

-Zakat is due on 2 types of precious metals – gold and silver.
+Zakat is due on two types of precious metals – gold and silver.

 Gold and silver are used as the basis for calculating your Nisab regardless of currency.
 This is the threshold of wealth you need to own before Zakat is due.

-How do I calculate the value of my gold/silver?
+How do I calculate the value of my gold or silver?